thegraidenetwork/job-openings/README.md

 ### Our team

+The team is currently just me, [Karl](https://www.linkedin.com/in/karllhughes/).
+I've been working as an engineer and engineering manager at early stage education technology companies (Uloop and Packback) in Chicago for the past 5 years.
+Some of my technical strengths include [automated testing](https://www.youtube.com/watch?v=NcQryexNKhM), [microservices](https://www.youtube.com/watch?v=Q8iqzB0za6A), [Docker](https://www.karllhughes.com/posts/shiphp-book), and Laravel, but I'm pretty much a full-stack generalist.

-The team is currently just me, [Karl], but we're looking to bring on two new team members in 2018.
+We're looking to bring on two new team members in 2018.
 Could you be one of them?
 Check out the listings above for more info.